-If you read nothing, know these 3 things.
+If you read nothing, know these three things.

 Get ready for what we call a drool-worthy statistic: There used to be 42 people working for every retiree, now there are only 3.
 (Pause… react… mind BLOWN!)
 What does this mean?
 Boomers aren’t confident in their ability to retire comfortably and Xers and Millennials don’t even believe they’ll receive the benefits of state entitlement programs when they reach their graying years.
 On top of that, there aren’t enough skilled health care workers to care for the current aging population or the next one.
 This may seem a bit gloom-and-doomy, but many industries, especially finance and healthcare, could transform this challenge into an opportunity.